-Carl is obviously trying incredibly hard to come off as mature and sophisticated, so he refuses to answer any of these "typical Caulfield questions."
+Holden asks him a lot of questions about older women and Eastern philosophy, but Carl—obviously trying to come off as mature and sophisticated, refuses to answer any of these "typical Caulfield questions."

 He's confused about how sex should be that way, but how he can't make it feel that way with every girl.
 As Holden continues to press the issue, Luce refuses to talk about it further.